Clarky-Bear/Shared-Fail2Ban/README.md

 ### Notice - Python Support

 The version of Fail2Ban we targeted was written in Python2 and shipped with its own python binary, some scripts will run with Python2 and Python3, some are only Python2.
-Your experences may vary.
+Your experiences may vary.